 On alternating years plant tomatoes and beans that can use the support of the fencing and improve soil health by rotating the garden crops.

 About 6 weeks after planting, the vine will produce tiny yellow blooms followed by tiny cucumbers.
 Watch them closely after the first cucumber appear, they grow into full sized cucumber literally overnight.
 You can harvest cucumbers between 2 - 6 inches long for the best flavour and smallest seeds.
 If you allow a cucumber to grow too big on the vine, it will sap the vine's energy and the bigger the cucumber grows, the more bitter it will become.
 The seeds inside the cucumber also grow larger, making the cucumber less tasty.

 You can save your own seeds by allowing one cucumber to remain on the vine towards the end of the season.
 As the cucumber grows larger, it will begin to turn yellow.
 Remove it from the vine, slice open length-wise and scoop out seeds.
 Spread seeds out in a single layer on kitchen towels.
 Place in a warm, dry, airy location until seeds dry out.
 Place the dry seeds in an envelope (write seed variety on outside of envelop) and store in a cool, dry place until spring.
-First leave the fruits to ripen on the plants then just let the vegetable dry out, and save your own vegetable seeds of most of the fruiting vegetables this way if you prepared to put in a bit of extra work and time at the end of the growing season.
+First leave the fruits to ripen on the plants then just let the vegetable dry out, and save your own vegetable seeds, most provide plenty of seeds, of the fruiting vegetables this way if you prepared to put in a bit of extra work and time at the end of the growing season.